voxel-wiki/voxel-wiki.github.io/content/wiki/rendering/_index.md

 +++
 title = "Rendering"
+description = "How to turn voxels into pixels?"
 +++

 There are many ways of rendering voxels, depending on the way they should look like, the underlying storage, performance considerations, general method used, etc. etc. it all depends on what ***you*** ultimatively want to *do*.